 Master of Science in Anesthesia Network Accreditation

-Each location of the Master of Science in Anesthesia Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accreditation Review Committee for the Anesthesiologist Assistant (ARC-AA).
+The Cleveland, Houston, and Washinton, D.C. locations of the Master of Science in Anesthesia Program are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 The Cleveland location received initial accreditation in 1988.
 The current status is accredited.

 The next review will take place in 2022.